maelstrom-cms/documentation/getting-started/my-first-panel.md

 ### The Index/Table Page of Entries

-We just need to return our view (which doesnt't yet exist) with an `$entries` variable.
+We just need to return our view (which doesn't't yet exist) with an `$entries` variable.

 `$entries` you can build yourself, however our helper will apply all filters, transformations, searches, pagination etc.